nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

-After executing the suggest command, it would create a SuggestCommand object.
+After executing the suggest command, Trackermon creates a `SuggestCommand` object.
-Then, LogicManager will execute the given SuggestCommand.
-Upon execution of the SuggestCommand's execute method, it will obtain the currently displayed list of shows via the model's `getFilteredShowList()`method.
+Then, `LogicManager` will execute the given `SuggestCommand`.
+Upon execution of the `SuggestCommand`'s execute method, it will obtain the currently displayed list of shows via the `Model#getFilteredShowList` method.

-In the event that the list is empty, this would cause an error message which informs users that there are no shows currently in the displayed show list.
-Similarly, if there is only one show present in the list, it would inform the user that there is only one show in the current displayed show list.
+In the event that the list is empty, an error message will inform users that there are no shows currently in the displayed show list.
+Similarly, if there is only one show present in the list, it will inform the user that there is only one show in the currently displayed show list.

 A random show is then selected from the list of displayed shows and displayed in the show list.